ralzinov/cian-monitor/README.md

 # Cian-Monitor
-NodeJS Service that poll cian.ru with parameters and send notify if new item is available.
-Currently telegram notify is only available.
+NodeJS service that poll cian.ru with parameters and notify you if new item is available.
+Currently Telegram notify is only available.

+## Why to use it?
+If you want to get new offers as soon as posible.

 ### How to use it:
 1. Make search request with parameters you need.
 Save request json object to queryParameters.js